murchelon/codecon1/README.md

 ### 6 - `GET /evaluation`

-- Must call endpoints 2 to 5 and logs their performance and result
+- Must call endpoints 2 to 5 and log their performance and results
 - Result must have the following data for each API called:
     - Endpoint called
-    - HTTP status code returned
+    - status: HTTP status code returned
-    - Time (ms) for the duration of the call
+    - time_ms: (ms) for the duration of the call
-    - isResultValid (boolean) if the result was a valid json
+    - valid_response: (boolean) if the result was a valid json

 <br>